verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] See all these buildings?
 These buildings were once a drawing on a paper, and before that they were an idea in someone's head.
 Any idea you have, you can make manifest.
 - [ ] It's 2023, you should really hone your racism skills.
 - [ ] Favorite quote - Hi, Rupa!
 Nahaa liya?
+- [ ] Cause the battle outside ragin'.
+Will soon shake your windows and rattle your walls.
+For the times, they are a chagin'.